sahilsinghrana/sahilsinghrana.github.io/src/content/blog/method-chaining-js/index.md

 2. Constructor:

-   - Initializes instance variables such as isSubmitted, errors, formObject, and validationSchema.
+   - Initializes instance variables such as errors and validationSchema.
    - Validates that the validations parameter is an object of FormValidationSchema.

 3. Methods:
-   - `resetValidation()`: Resets validation state by clearing isSubmitted, errors, and formObject.
-   - `submitted()`: Sets isSubmitted flag to true.
-   - submit(obj): Marks form as submitted, sets formObject, and triggers validation.
    - `hasErrors()`: Checks if any errors exist; returns false if no errors, otherwise returns this.errors.
-   - `setFormObj(obj)`: Sets formObject if obj is a valid object.
-   - `observer(latestObj, callback)`: Observes changes in formObject after submission, validates, and calls callback with errors if provided.
-   - `validate()`: Main validation function that iterates over formObject keys, validates each field according to validationSchema, and populates errors accordingly.
+   - `validate(formData)`: Main validation function that iterates over formData keys, validates each field according to validationSchema, and populates errors accordingly.

 #### FormValidationSchema.js